Putting an End to ‘Mini-Me’ Mentoring: Embracing Inclusive Mentorship

 However, the hangover of this style of mentoring still impacts the way we lift and support one another among organisations.

-Dubbed as “mini-me syndrome,” it is described as an unconscious instinct to favour those who remind us of ourselves.
+The “mini-me syndrome” is the unconscious instinct to favour those who remind us of ourselves.
 This, in turn, makes the individual more inclined to believe in their potential.

 When this notion creeps into organisational mentoring, even those companies who claim they have reached a desired diversity of people are more likely to see a gap in inclusion actually expand.

-The impact is very real, stirring up the typical diversity and inclusion issues that we’re all familiar with – the same kinds of people are presented with the same opportunities, nurtured into the same roles and cultivate the same higher-developed skills – leaving others, behind.
+The impact is very real, stirring up the typical diversity and inclusion issues that we’re all familiar with: the same kinds of people are presented with the same opportunities, nurtured into the same roles and cultivate the same higher-developed skills, ultimately leaving others behind.

 Without a variety of voices and perspectives, those in leadership overlook the specific needs of their teams, and make it tough for those in a minority demographic or social group to speak up and voice their concerns.